-Academic Distress and Sanctions Policy - Undergraduate
+Academic Distress and Sanctions Policy

+Undergraduate

-Each semester, undergraduate students with a (semester and/or cumulative) GPA below the required graduation GPA (2.0) are reviewed for academic progress.
+At the end of each fall or spring semester, undergraduate students with a (semester and/or cumulative) GPA below the required graduation GPA (2.0) are reviewed for academic progress.

-Any student with a cumulative GPA below 2.0 shall be considered "not in good academic standing."
-Students under this designation are ineligible to participate in intercollegiate athletics, club sports or the student worker program.
+Students with a cumulative GPA below 2.0 shall be considered "not in good academic standing."
+Students under this designation are ineligible to participate in intercollegiate athletics or club sports.

-Any student with a term GPA (Fall or Spring semester) below 2.0 shall be placed on "Academic Probation."
+Students with a term GPA (fall or spring semester) below 2.0 shall be placed on "Academic Probation."
 This sanction is noted on the transcript.
-A student on academic probation is required to meet with his/her academic advisor to choose appropriate courses in which to enroll.
+Students on academic probation are required to meet with their academic advisor to choose appropriate courses in which to enroll.
+Academic Probation status cannot be appealed.

-Students who are placed on Academic Probation while "not in good standing" shall be allowed to take no more than 15 credits, and shall be encouraged to retake courses in which they earned a grade of D, F, or W.
+Students who are placed on academic probation while "not in good standing" will be limited to 15 credits in the next semester and shall be encouraged to retake courses in which they earned a grade of D, F, or W.